youpong/pheasant-hunting/README.md

 README

-In the language of the Japanese mountaineers, "kijiuchi"(hunting pheasant) means to go to the toilet.
+In the language of Japanese mountaineers, "kiji-uchi"(pheasant hunting) means espacially for men to go to the bathroom.